 David Iglesias, J.D.

-David Iglesias is the Director of the J. Dennis Hastert Center for Economics, Government and Public Policy in addition to being an Associate Professor of Politics and Law at Wheaton College.
+David Iglesias is the Director of the Wheaton Center for Faith, Politics and Economics in addition to being an Associate Professor of Politics and Law at Wheaton College.
 Previously, Mr. Iglesias served as a state, federal and military prosecutor with a focus on national security and terrorism cases.
 He was the presidentially appointed, Senate confirmed, United States Attorney for the District of New Mexico between 2001 and 2007.

 Professor Iglesias was recalled to active duty U.S. Navy status between 2008 and 2013 in support of Operation Enduring Freedom.
 He served as a team leader, senior prosecutor and spokesman with the U.S. Military Commissions, in Washington, D.C. and Guantanamo Bay, Cuba, handling war crimes and terrorism cases.
 He supervised the conviction of the U.S. v.
 Noor Uthman terrorism case; one of only six completed war crimes cases since the Commissions were re-established.